DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 # Data Visualization with Power BI

-MySQL helps uncovering some insights, but it would be a lot more powerful and actionable with visualizations.
-After connecting MySQL server to Power BI and import the data into the app, I started building a dashboard that summaries all the key points important for understand the order trends and spending of the business.
-The Power BI dashboard can be downloaded [here](code/LeuleuReport.pbix):
+MySQL provides valuable insights, but visualizing the data makes it even more powerful and actionable.
+By connecting the MySQL server to Power BI and importing the dataset, I built an interactive dashboard that highlights key trends in order volume and spending.
+This dashboard offers a clear, data-driven view of the business's purchasing patterns, making it easier to identify opportunities for optimization.

+You can download the Power BI dashboard [here](code/LeuleuReport.pbix):

 <img src='image/Dashboard.png' width='900'>

+Overall,